raymond1/space-tree/README.md

 " name"             | 1     | "name"
 "  Mouse"           | 2     | "Mouse"
 ```
-Together, the depth and the node text represent nodes in a mathematical tree.

 ## Hierarchical information in Space Tree notation
 The depth of a line is not arbitrary and must follow certain rules.